shaunak-batra/BasketTradingBO/docs/RESEARCH_V3.md

   standard deviation grew as fast as the loss.
 A z-score stop is not a loss limit.
-* **Rule.** Close the position when its mark-to-market loss reaches a pre-registered fraction of the equity it was sized on (-10% cut zero winners in v2, so it is the conservative choice), and when holding time exceeds a multiple of the formation half-life (3x is the common choice).
-Keep the z-score stop only as a signal-level exit.
+* **Rule.** Close the position when its mark-to-market loss reaches a pre-registered fraction of the equity it was sized on (-10% cut zero winners in v2, so it is the conservative choice), and when holding time exceeds a multiple of the formation half-life (3x is the common choice). *Post-run note: v3.0 used a fixed `max_holding_bars: 36`, about 3x the
+  12.2-day median half-life of v2's traded folds, not a multiple of each fold's own half-life.* Keep the z-score stop only as a signal-level exit.
 Stop-losses at a residual band (e.g. 4σ) and minimum-profit constructions are both standard in the pairs literature.
 * **Code.** Execution-level rule inside [src/backtesting/backtester.py](../src/backtesting/backtester.py)
-  (the backtester gains a `stop_loss_fraction`, checked against equity at entry), plus `max_holding_bars`, also checked in the backtester.
+  (the backtester gains a `stop_loss_fraction`, checked against equity at entry), plus a `max_holding_bars` time stop, checked in the same place (*post-run correction: the draft placed it in the signal state machine*).
 * **Test.** A constructed losing path must exit on the bar the threshold is breached, with the ledger reason recorded; no effect when the threshold is not breached.
 * **Effort.** Small. **Expected effect:** truncates the left tail.
 It cannot create edge.